+Name Age Position Charles M. Piluso 69 Chairman of the Board, Chief Executive Officer Chris H. Panagiotakos 50 Chief Financial Officer Harold J. Schwartz 58 Director, President Thomas C. Kempster 56 Director, Executive Vice President John Argen 68 Director

 Name Age Position

-Charles M. Piluso 68 Chairman of the Board, Chief Executive Officer

-Chris Panagiotakos 49 Chief Financial Officer

-Harold J. Schwartz 57 Director, President

-Thomas C. Kempster 55 Director, Executive Vice President of Strategic Development

-John Argen 67 Director

-Joseph B. Hoffman 65 Director
+Joseph B. Hoffman 66 Director

-Lawrence A. Maglione Jr. 60 Director
+Lawrence A. Maglione, Jr 61 Director

-Matthew Grover 54 Director
+Matthew Grover 55 Director

-Todd Correll 54 Director
+Todd A. Correll 55 Director

-Mark Wyllie 63 Director, Executive Vice President

-Charles M. Piluso, Chairman of the Board, Chief Executive Officer, and Treasurer
+Charles M. Piluso, Chairman of the Board and, Chief Executive Officer

 Mr. Piluso is Data Storage's Chief Executive Officer and Chairman of the Board.
 He has served as Chief Executive Officer since 2008, Treasurer since 2020, and Chairman of the Board since 2008.
 Prior to founding Data Storage in 2001, Mr. Piluso founded North American Telecommunication Corporation a facilities-based Competitive Local Exchange Carrier licensed by the Public Service Commission in ten states, serving as the company's Chairman and President from 1997 to 2000.
 Between 1990 and 1997, Mr. Piluso served as Chairman & Founder of International Telecommunications Corporation ("ITC"), a facilities-based international carrier licensed by the Federal Communications Commission.
 ITC participated in a consolidation strategy that went public in 1997 for \$800 million.
 Mr. Piluso holds a bachelor's degree, a Master of Arts in Political Science and Public Administration and a Master of Business Administration all from St. John's University.
 He was an Instructor Professor at St. John's University, College of Business from 1986 through 1988.
 From 2001 to 2013, served on the Board of Trustees of Molloy College.
-Mr. Piluso served on the Board of Governors at St. John's University from 2001 to 2016 and Governor Emeritus; and, is currently serving on the Board of Advisors for the Nassau County Police Department Foundation.
+Mr. Piluso served on the Board of Governors at St. John's University from 2001 to 2016 and Governor Emeritus; and is currently serving on the Board of Advisors for the Nassau County Police Department Foundation.